 3. Wayne BGSP50 Guardian Premium Wi-Fi Connected Pump Review

 Sump pump with Wi-Fi connectivity sounds overwhelming.
-But, this product from Wayne allows you to monitor its activity through your smartphone.
+But, this battery backup pump from Wayne allows you to monitor its activity through your smartphone.
 It sends data through local link technology when Wi-Fi isn’t available due to power failure.

 Even though it can handle an enormous amount of water, the noise will not awake you at night whatsoever.
 It operates very quietly compared to other models in its class.